dyc3/sys-581-group-project/subsys-srr.typ

 The most fundamental part of this system is the handheld radio device that each colonist will have.
 It is, by all intents and purposes, a walkie-talkie.
 However, it will be specifically resilient to impact, dusty conditions, and radiation.
 It will be encased in a plastic-covered lead plating that ensures that it can endure the conditions of the Martian surface.

-Further, it will have an omni-direcitonal whip antenna & transceiver, to ensure the longest possible range at any direction.
+Further, it will have an omni-directional whip antenna & transceiver, to ensure the longest possible range at any direction.
 The default range expected is 6 miles.

 These are extremely portable and lightweight compared to other cargo coming with them on the mission, enabling easy transport to the planet.
 The familiar platform will ensure each colonist does not need any special training to operate the handheld devices.

-They will also be equipped with solar panels and rechargable batteries in order to keep the low amount of power they need for a very extended amount of time.
+They will also be equipped with solar panels and rechargeable batteries in order to keep the low amount of power they need for a very extended amount of time.

 === On-Base Antenna